elyzx/party-parrot-conga/README.md

 - Make the Conga move
 - Change direction with arrow keys
 - Detect collisions for Congo:
-- ..if collide with perimiter
+- ..if collide with perimeter
 - ..if collide with itself
 - ..if collide with Parrot
 - Define the Congo head + tale